 In a medium bowl, combine egg yolks with granulated sugar:

-Place the heavy cream in a saucepan over medium high heat, until the mixture reaches 180F:
+Place the heavy cream in a medium saucepan over medium high heat, and cook until the mixture reaches 180F:

 Be careful not to take it all the way to a boil.
 Using a thermometer (affiliate) is best, but if you don’t have one, you’ll know it’s at proper scalding temperature when bubbles are beginning to form on the side of the pan, but it’s not yet boiling:

-While whisking, dribble the hot cream into the egg yolk sugar mixture over the course of about a minute:
+While whisking, slowly dribble the hot cream mixture into the whisked egg yolks and sugar, over the course of about a minute:

 We are tempering the mixture and raising the egg temperature very slowly, so the egg doesn’t scramble and coagulate.

 Just to be sure there are no firm egg bits (and to strain out the orange zest), pour the custard through a fine mesh strainer or sieve:

 In this recipe, I divide the creamy vanilla custard evenly between six 4-ounce ramekins.
 However, you could also do four 6-ounce ramekins.
 You may need an extra 5 minutes or so of baking time.
 The target temperature for doneness is about 165F.

 You can also use the really shallow ramekins with the fluted edges, but you’ll need to check for doneness much earlier.
 Again, check the temperature using a thermomer if you are not comfortable judging by the jiggle.